-All men students enrolled at Northwest College are members of AMS and are encouraged to participate in the organization.
+All men students enrolled at Northwest University are members of AMS and are encouraged to participate in the organization.

-- B. Officers, Committee Members and Qualifications - 1.
-Executive Officers: Executive officers of the AMS shall be the President, Vice President, Secretary-Treasurer, and the AMS Advisor. - 2.
-Other AMS Officers: This shall include the Resident Director(s), Resident Assistants, Floor Representative of each hall in the Men's Residence, and the Director of Resident Life.
-This committee shall work in conjunction with the AMS Executive officers. - 3.
-Qualifications: The elected officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
-They must have an exemplary citizenship record at Northwest College and have an acceptable financial record.
-All students interested in leadership positions (e.g. ASB Executive Officers, Association Officers, Class Officers, Karisma Yearbook Officers, Resident Assistants, etc.) must have a cum of 2.75 GPA the semester prior to participating.
-All interested students must be making progress toward a Northwest College degree by successfully completing at least 24 academic credit hours during the two previous semesters.
+B. Officers, Committee Members and Qualifications

+- 1. Executive Officers: Executive officers of the AMS shall be the President, Vice President, Secretary-Treasurer, and the AMS Advisor. - 2.
+Other AMS Officers: This shall include the Resident Dean(s), Resident Assistants, Floor Representative of each hall in the Men's Residence, and the Director of Community Life.
+This committee shall work in conjunction with the AMS Executive officers. - Qualifications: The elected Associated Student Body officers must have a personal relationship with Jesus Christ and a lifestyle that exemplifies Christ to their peers and community.
+They must have exemplary citizenship and acceptable financial records at Northwest University.
+All ASB officers must have at least a cumulative GPA of 2.75 the semester prior to participating.
+All interested students must be making progress toward a Northwest University degree by successfully completing at least 60 academic credit hours and two consecutive semesters at Northwest University immediately prior to the time their term begins.